mfe-nz/Riparian-Planting-Survival-2023-Machine-Learning-Code-Lynker/README.md

 # Riparian Planting Segmentation model
-This repository contains code to train and run a convolutional neural network model for segmenting 4-band Maxar imagery into classes relevent to monitoring Riparian planting.
+This repository contains code to train and run a convolutional neural network model for segmenting 4-band Maxar imagery into classes relevant to monitoring Riparian planting.
 The code and model contained here were developed by Lynker Analytics Ltd and Pattle Dalamore Partners Ltd (PDP) for the Ministry for the Environment, Manatū Mō Te Taiao.

 ## Contents